-Bail Process and Conditions for Sexual Assault with a Weapon Charges in Surrey
+Bail Process and Conditions for Sexual Assault with a Weapon Charges in Saskatchewan

-How do I get myself or a loved one out on bail for sexual assault with a weapon charges in Surrey?
+How do I get myself or a loved one out on bail for sexual assault with a weapon charges in Saskatchewan?

-When charged with sexual assault with a weapon, police may release you at the scene.
+When charged with sexual assault with a weapon, it is not unusual for police to release you at the scene.
 Police will provide you with an Appearance Notice document outlining your charges, and any appearances you must make.

 - Contacting the alleged victim;